lyledodgegh/lyledodgegh/README.md

 I'm passionate about leading teams working on solving customer problems, where a technology, architecture, and often business mix together, and I love doing a bit of evangelism along the way.

+I'm currently working on the intersection of Azure Arc and the cloud native ecosystem - namely Arc managed edge Kubernetes, and leveraging the Azure Arc, Azure Lighthouse and Managed Service Provider ecosystem to transform our clients.

 The easiest way to reach me is either via [Twitter](https://twitter.com/lyledodge) or [LinkedIn](https://linkd.in/lyledodge).

 ## Extended Resume / CV